WikipediaLibrary/TWLight/docs/admin.md

 ## Translations

+There are two types of translatable content:
+1. HTML templates (and content inserted into them by Python code);
+2. Objects in the database.

+They use different translation procedures.

+### HTML content
 See `locale/README.md`.
 This file contains instructions for translators as well as for TWL developers working with translators.
 You will need a sysadmin to deploy new or updated translations.

+### Database content
+Objects in the database which can be translated are:
+1. The Description field of Partners;
+2. Tags.

+Each of those objects has form fields for each supported language (e.g. description_en, description_fr).
+Enter whatever translations you have in the appropriate field.
+It is okay to leave fields blank; they will default to English.
+You don't have to fill in *both* the main field *and* the field for the language you're working in; they will default to the same thing.
+(So if your language preference is English, you can just fill in the description field and `description_en` will be set automatically; similarly, if you have the site set to French, `description_fr` will be set automatically from `description`.)

+The Partner admin pages only provide the main Tag field; fill this in in English, and then use the Tag section of the admin interface to supply translations.
+Only fill in the name fields; the slug field will fill automatically, and you should leave the Tagged Items fields alone.

 ## Logging in